HOW TO CONNECT AZURE FILE STORAGE WITH SHAREPOINT

-This "how-to-connect" documentation will explain the initial configuration of an example connection from Azure file storage to a SharePoint Online document library in Office 365.
-We will be synchronizing data stored in Azure file storage.
+This "how-to-connect" documentation will explain the initial configuration of an example connection from Azure File Storage to a SharePoint Online document library in Office 365.
+We will be synchronizing data stored in Azure with SharePoint.

 Go to your Azure account and open Storage accounts to create a new storage account.
 Note the name you gave to it.